XpiritCommunityEvents/HOLAgentFramework/exercises/module2/HOL2-3.md

 ### Steps

+GloboTicket wants to use GitHub issues for customer requests.
 We will integrate the GitHub MCP server, which requires your authentication token.
 We will add this to the user secrets.

 - Open a Terminal and sign in to GitHub with the GitHub CLI: